TrackerJack/TrackerJack/docs/source/Blender_panel_options.rst

 Setup Compositor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This setting is enabled by defaut.
+This setting is enabled by default.
 TrackerJack creates a very simple Compositor setup so you're ready to render your created items with the background footage.
 Leaving this checkbox unchecked will skip this setup.

 **Enable** - If checked the compositor will be enabled.
 If unchecked the compositor will not be enabled.